vincentarelbundock/marginaleffects/README.md

 [![R-CMD-check](https://github.com/vincentarelbundock/marginaleffects/workflows/R-CMD-check/badge.svg)](https://github.com/vincentarelbundock/marginaleffects/actions)
 <!-- badges: end -->

-This package is still experimental. *Use with caution\!*
+This package is still experimental. *Use with caution!*

 ## What?

 The `marginaleffects` package allows `R` users to compute and plot three principal quantities of interest for a *wide* variety of models:

 -   [*Marginal Effect*
     (Vignette)](https://vincentarelbundock.github.io/marginaleffects/articles/mfx.html)
     -   A partial derivative (slope) of the regression equation with respect to a regressor of interest.
 -   [*Marginal Mean*
     (Vignette)](https://vincentarelbundock.github.io/marginaleffects/articles/marginalmeans.html)
     -   Response predicted by a model for some combination of the regressors’ values (a.k.a. “reference grid”), typically their means or factor levels.
 -   [*Contrast*
     (Vignette)](https://vincentarelbundock.github.io/marginaleffects/articles/contrasts.html)
     -   The difference between two Marginal Means, calculated for meaningfully different regressor values (e.g., College graduates vs. Others).